echbremmer/py-oas/README.md

 $ py-oas-edit --help

 Shows available commands and their options.
-Currently only 'delete' is supported with option '-H'
+Currently only 'delete' is supported for parameters in the oas/swagger file (parameters: header, query, path and cookie)

 $ py-oas-edit delete -H nameofheader input.yaml output.yaml